mynamematin/MyNewWebSpace/README.md

 Each blog post has its own page with a title and content.

 ## Installation
-1. Clone the repository: `git clone https://github.com/your-username/MyNewWebSpace.git`
+1. Clone the repository: `git clone https://github.com/mynamematin/MyNewWebSpace.git`
 2. Navigate to the project directory: `cd MyNewWebSpace`
-3. Install the required dependencies: `npm install`
+3. Install the required dependencies: `npm install express`

 ## Usage
-1. Start the application: `npm start`
+1. Start the application: `node app.js`
 2. Open your web browser and go to `http://localhost:1800`

 ## Technologies Used